Cambridge-ICCS/rse-session-notebooks/README.md

-# optuna-tutorial
+# RSE Session Notebooks

-An introductory tutorial of hyperparameter optimization using Optuna.
+A collection of notebooks presented at ICCS RSE sessions.